teeyohan/GSPrompt-main/README.md

 </div>

 ## Setup
-The dependencies are in requirements.txt.
-Python=3.8 is recommended for the installation of the environment.
+Python=3.7 is recommended for the installation of the environment.

 ## Dataset
 It is recommended to download the following datasets from the official website: